kairuakai/Crowd-Monitoring-using-CNN/README.md

 # Crowd Monitoring System
-This study intends to monitor the individuals using the camera-based using CNN (Convolutional Neural Network) algorithm which functions as a neural network with one or more convolutional layers that is mostly used for processing images, classifying data, segmenting data, and other autocorrelated data.
-This will be quite beneficial in terms of how many individuals have entered the institution.
-In this method, enough individuals can be maintained to prevent the spread of a highly contagious disease.
+This study intends to monitor the individuals using CNN (Convolutional Neural Network) algorithm which functions as a neural network with one or more convolutional layers that is mostly used for processing images, classifying data, segmenting data, and other autocorrelated data.
+# Overview
+To train the custom dataset and leverage camera-based people and crowd detection, this application uses [YOLO Algorithm](https://www.section.io/engineering-education/introduction-to-yolo-algorithm-for-object-detection/).
+This app operates in real-time.